saidolsol/mensabot_js/README.md

 The opening hours are saved as a string in an object and have to be edited manually.
 Therefore, they are not always up to date.

-If a user asks for a menu during the weekends, the bot will simply respond that there are no cafeterias opened.
-This is generally true, although this could be handled more elegantly.
+If a user is asking for a menu, which the bot cannot provide (for example on weekends or holidays or because someone from the cafeteria messed up), she or he will receive an error.

 ### The infrastructure